Search

 • Nutrition

 • What’s on your plate?
-Nutrition and how India eats
+Healthy Diet and how India eats

 It has now become evident that India is grappling with a major diabetes problem.
 So much so that the country is now known as the diabetes capital of the world.
 The problem is directly linked to poor food and lifestyle choices.
 As per a recent study by Lancet, more than 101 million people or over 11 per cent of the population of India is living with diabetes.
 This number is highly concerning as it shows that more than one-tenth of the total population in the country is now dealing with an issue which can lead to some serious health problems.